AndyWhite87/flickr-viewr/README.md

 ### Setup

-To download the source and prepare you environment for local development, first make sure Node, Bower and the Grunt CLI are all installed:
+To download the source and prepare your environment for local development, first make sure Node, Bower and the Grunt CLI are all installed:

 - Node: https://nodejs.org/
 - Bower: with Node installed, run `npm install -g bower` from a command line